 South Derbyshire, located in the centre of England, includes the rolling countryside to be found in the valleys of the Rivers Trent and Dove – with historic settlements, including Melbourne, Ticknall and Repton – and the market town of Swadlincote, known for its TG Green Pottery “Cornishware”.
 In the north of the District, Shardlow on the Trent & Mersey Canal is one of only two inland canal ports to survive largely intact.

-The District is at the heart of the National Forest where, in twenty-five years, almost 9 million trees have been planted.
+The District is at the heart of the National Forest where, in twenty-five years, some 9 million trees have been planted.
 As Britain’s boldest environmental project, this is a ‘forest in the making’ where part of the nation’s future heritage is being created – providing an extensive green link between the ancient forests of Charnwood and Needwood.
 The dramatically changing landscape is bringing economic, environmental and social benefits through the creation of woodland sites and attractions for local residents and visitors alike.

 As such, South Derbyshire is a largely rural district, with a population of just over 100,000 people.
 To the north, the District adjoins the city of Derby and to the north west stretches towards Ashbourne and the Peak District.
 The town of Burton upon Trent in East Staffordshire, famous for its breweries, lies immediately to the west where the Rivers Trent and Dove create the county boundary.
 The southern and eastern boundaries are shared with the counties of Staffordshire and Leicestershire, and the cathedral city of Lichfield and town of Ashby de la Zouch.